IMANEELAOUFI/Language-Modeling/README.md

 # Part 2: Language Modeling / Classification
 ## Dataset
-The dataset used for this part can be found here.
+The dataset used for this part can be found here: https://www.kaggle.com/datasets/jp797498e/twitter-entity-sentiment-analysis

 ## Preprocessing
 Similar to Part 1, a preprocessing NLP pipeline is established for tokenization, stemming, lemmatization, stop words removal, and discretization.